 Interview organised by Webster University Geneva

-The interviewed was organised by the Webster Center for Creativity and Innovation (WCCI; wcci.webster.ch) and its partners, that showcases a variety of keynotes, panels, workshops, conference presentations and art performances in the area of creativity and possibility studies.
+The interview was organized by the Webster Center for Creativity and Innovation (WCCI; wcci.webster.ch) and its partners, showcasing a variety of keynotes, panels, workshops, and conference presentations in the area of creativity and possibility studies.
+This event also aligns with prestigious recognitions such as the British Psychological Society awards, the Diversity award in psychology, and the UKCP Members Research Awards.

 Recent Publications